nilwes/mcalarm/README.md

 # A Toit-powered motorcycle alarm

 The idea is to build a motorcycle alarm that tracks movement and sends alerts.
 While driving, information about wheelie angle and lateral/longitudinal acceleration should be displayed on a 128x64 OLED driven by SSD1309.
 The sensor used is the versatile BNO055 from Bosch.
-A toggle switch arms the alarm and if the bike moves while the alarm is armed, a text message is sent.
+A toggle switch arms the alarm and if the bike moves while the alarm is armed, a text message is sent and position reporting to a Google Sheet commences.

 Future features to be implemented:
-- Adding GPS and posting position data to a backend.
 - Deep sleep if the alarm is armed.
 Wake-on-movement.
+- Graphical tracking of position

 # Requirements